Berkeley-CS61B/website-sp24/projects/proj0/index.md

 The player chooses a direction (using the arrow keys) to _tilt_ the board: north, south, east, or west.
 All tiles slide in that direction until there is no empty space left in the direction of motion.

 As a tile slides, it can possibly _merge_ with another tile with the same number.
 Each time two tiles merge to form a larger tile, the player earns the number of points on the new tile.
-You'll implement this in Task 4.
+You'll implement this in Tasks 4-10.

 One tile (with value 2 or 4) is randomly generated when the game begins.
 After each tilt, if the tilt did not change the board state, then no new tiles will be randomly generated.
 Otherwise, a single randomly generated tile will be added to the board on an empty square.
 Your code will not be adding any new tiles!
 We've already done this part for you.